 See an example of a laundry drum system.

-If you're looking for system that gives you flexibility in what plants you're able irrigate and takes very little maintenance, we recommend the laundry to landscape system.
+If you're looking for a system that gives you flexibility in what plants you're able irrigate and takes very little maintenance, we recommend the laundry to landscape system.
+This system was first invented by Art Ludwig.

 In this system the hose leaving the washing machine is attached to a valve that allows for easy switching between the greywater system and the sewer.
 The greywater goes to 1" irrigation line with outlets sending water to specific plants.
 This system is low cost, easy to install, and gives huge flexibility for irrigation.
 In most situations this is the number one place to start when choosing a greywater system!